Jeff Garrett Biography

 Posted on 2/3/2011

-While growing up in the Tampa Bay area in Clearwater, Florida, Garrett became very active in several local clubs, serving as a junior officer of the Clearwater Coin Club in the 1970s.
-He was mentored at an early age by many of the area’s dealers, among them Ed French and Jeff Means.
-Garrett attended his first American Numismatic Association (ANA) convention in 1974 in Miami with Ed French and has not missed one since.
+While growing up in the Tampa Bay area in Clearwater, Florida, Jeff became very active in several local clubs, serving as a junior officer of the Clearwater Coin Club in the 1970s.
+He was mentored at an early age by many of the area dealers, among them Ed French and Jeff Means.
+Jeff Garrett attended his first American Numismatic Association (ANA) convention at the 1974 Miami convention with Ed French and has not missed one since.